 Important Points to be Remembered

-- Excel AutoCorrect feature has only a list of words for auto-correction of spellings.
+- This feature has only a list of words for the auto-correction of spellings.

-- Excel AutoCorrect feature is by default applied in Microsoft Excel, as per the requirement we can turn off this feature.
+- It is, by default, applied in Microsoft Excel.
+As per the requirement, we can turn off this feature.

-- As Excel AutoCorrect feature is automatic some unwanted changes also may happen due to this auto feature option.
-Then we need to turn off the options which are not necessary for that particular time so that our work is not interrupted.
+- It is automatic.
+Some unwanted changes also may happen due to this auto-feature option.
+Then, we need to turn off the options that are not necessary for that particular time so that our work is not interrupted.

-This has been a guide to AutoCorrect in Excel.
-Here we learn how to use AutoCorrect in Excel along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to AutoCorrect in Excel.
+We discuss how to use autocorrect in Excel, along with practical examples and a downloadable Excel template.
+You may learn more about excel from the following articles: –